cosmosquad-labs/squad/x/liquidity/spec/01_concepts.md

 ### SwapFeeRate

 Swap fees aren’t paid upon swap orders directly.
-Instead, ****pool just adjust pool's quoting prices to reflect the swap fees.
+Instead, the pool just adjust pool's quoting prices to reflect the swap fees.
 In other words, the pool provides liquidity at a price that is slightly higher than what it can do, and the profit from the transaction made at this price is accumulated in the pools and are shared among the liquidity providers.
 In short, fee rate concept should be replaced by "QuoteSpread"